 The day was a bit warmer than normal, so we spent a bit more time relaxing at the summit.
 Matt and Susie stared intently at Red Top and Sawtooth off to the southwest of us.
 These are two more peaks on the Sierra Club list and they are beasts.

 After signing the register, we began our trek down.
 Again, more cholla attacks slowed us from time to time.
 Once off the slopes, we decided to continue west to intersect with the motorcycle trail that was clearly visible from the summit.
-We figured we would make better time on it, rather than the cross-country open desert.
+We figured we would make better time on it, rather than on the cross-country open desert.

 As we re-entered the canyon, the shade that had filled it when we first passed through it was now gone.
 I could feel some issues with my right foot and tried to adjust the tension on the lacing.
 Again, the miles passed quickly along through this wash.
 Matt and Susie were considering that this might become their route into the Inner Pasture for Red Top & Sawtooth.

 Exiting the canyon, we opted to stay in the wash until it reached the highway.
-At first, we were happy finding some mylar balloons, but just before the road, Susie spotted a beer can.
+At first, we were happy to find some mylar balloons, but just before the road, Susie spotted a beer can.
 As she went to grab it, we soon found two shoes, and a bivy buried in the sand.
 We wrapped all this up and hauled it the short distance back to the car to properly dispose of it.
 All told we covered 9.56 miles in 5:13 hours and gained 1,713 feet to the summit.
 That was peak #80 of the Sierra Club 100!
 Susie and I headed into Borrego Springs and Matt was off to get a couple more peaks in.